-The hotel is housed in a listed five floor Victorian terraced building, with 12 en suite rooms and a garden area.
+The hotel is housed in a listed five floor Victorian terraced building, with 12 ensuite rooms.
+We like our guests to know that all our rooms are compact so you know this before you book with us!
 We are situated on a side street in a quiet residential area of Victoria, yet we are only a 5 minute walk from Victoria rail, underground, coach and bus stations.
 The rail station has routes to the South of London and beyond, including Ashford (Kent) and Brighton.
 From Victoria underground (tube) station you can catch the District, Circle and Victoria lines.
 Victoria coach station has connections to multiple towns and cities in the UK and Europe.
 The bus station has many direct routes to some of the capital’s major tourist attractions.
 In addition you can start many sightseeing bus tours from Victoria.

 We are located between the districts of Belgravia and Pimlico (nearest to South Belgravia).
 South Belgravia is the early Victorian creation of Thomas Cubitt and his sub-contractor.
 The master-builder constructed Eccleston and Warwick Square, the two great avenues: St. George’s Drive and Belgrave Road, and the streets linking them.

 Between 1840 and 1914 this was the exclusive domain of the rich and powerful – totally “Upstairs-Downstairs”.
 Now it is host to the “B & B” establishments.